 En passant is a move in chess.
 It refers to a pawn capture.
-The capture is so effortless – that it is imagined to be ‘in passing‘.
+The capture is so effortless, it is imagined to be ‘in passing‘.
 There is a pawn that is ‘passing‘ too, literally, when it is won.

 It is not always the case though that the Judge itself recognizes its oration to be en passant.
-I say ‘it’ for a Judge is a hard pressed animal.
+Judges are hard pressed animals.
 In State of Bihar v.
-Murad Ali Khan, (1988) 4 SCC 655 Division Bench of Hon’ble Justice Venkatachalliah and Hon’ble Justice R. Misra had held that, “protection against re-prosecution after acquittal… has received constitutional guarantee under Article 20(2)”.
+Murad Ali Khan, (1988) 4 SCC 655 Division Bench of Hon’ble Justice Venkatachalliah and Hon’ble Justice R. Misra had held that, “protection against re-prosecution after acquittal has received constitutional guarantee under Article 20(2)”.
 Recently, in Union of India v.
 Purushottam, [Civil Appeal No. 7133 of 2008] the SC has clarified however that the obiter in Murad was “expressed en passant” and does not correctly state the law.